wernerdegroot/applicatives/json/README.md

 String json = placeWriter.writeString(place);
 ```

-Similar (but opposite) to the `JsonReader`, we have to show Java how deconstruct each `record` (like `Place`) into its constituent parts (like `String`, `Location` and `List<Resident>`) using a "decomposition" (like `Decomposition.of(Place::name, Place::location, Place::residents)`).
+A `JsonReader` requires a constructor to create a record (like `Place`) from its constituent parts (like `String`, `Location` and `List<Resident>`).
+A `JsonWriter` requires the opposite.
+We have to provide a way to _decompose_ a record (like `Place`) into its constituent parts (like `String`, `Location` and `List<Resident>`).
 We use a `Decomposition` for that.
 Unfortunately, Java [is not smart enough (yet)](https://openjdk.org/projects/amber/design-notes/towards-better-serialization#sidebar-pattern-matching) to figure this out on its own.
-If you don't mind a little reflection, you could modify these records and implement one of the interfaces provided in [`nl.wernerdegroot.applicatives.records`](https://github.com/wernerdegroot/applicatives/tree/main/records).
+If you don't mind a little reflection, its likely a good idea to modify these records and implement one of the interfaces provided in [Records for Applicatives](https://github.com/wernerdegroot/applicatives/tree/main/records).
 For example:

 ```java
 public record Place(String name, Location location, List<Resident> residents)
     implements Record3<Place, String, Location, List<Resident>> { }
 ```

-This small investment yields great returns:
+This small investment yields great returns.
+I no longer have to provide a `Decomposition`:

 ```java
 JsonWriter<Place> placeWriter = Json.instance().writer(